What Does Bowlegged Mean

 Bowlegs refer to a physical deformity that causes your legs to appear as bowed-out.
 It is difficult for patients suffering from bow legs to bring their knees together when sitting with ankles close, or while standing straight.
 Bowlegs can also be an indication of an underlying diseases such as rickets or Blount’s diseases.

-Being Bowlegged is a condition commonly found in infants because of the cramped posture they are in while inside the womb.
 For infants, no medication or treatment is required as the condition improves with age and as the new muscles start forming.
 In adults however, the condition is pathological that requires medical attention.
 Sarah Brown’s, step by step system called “Bow Legs No More” has already worked for thousands of people all over the world.
 You can try it too.
 It’s totally natural and pretty much safe to use.

 What causes bow legs in adults?

 The condition, in which the legs of a person appear bowed-out, is known as bowlegs.
 This means that the knees are very much apart from each other, but the ankles stick around together.
 Bowlegs are considered to be a dangerous sign of underlying diseases, like Blount’s disease or even rickets.
 If you have a doubt regarding what are the risks of bowlegs, here is the answer, and bowlegs can lead to a chronic disease, arthritis, mostly in the hips and in the knees.
 One should make sure that he sees a doctor, once his child continues to have bowlegs after he is two years old.
 Bowleggedness can be referred to congenital genu varum.

 The main causes of bowlegs are listed as follows: